January 28, 2022 -

 Your source for news and trends about the changing South.

-Sign up today for Facing South's email update featuring in-depth investigations, thoughtful analysis and voices for change across the South — delivered free to your inbox each week!
+Sign up today for Facing South's email update featuring in-depth investigations, thoughtful analysis and voices for change across the South — delivered free to your inbox twice monthly!

 January 27, 2022 -

 A formerly incarcerated person who went on to become a public defender in Nashville, Haynes made headlines when she ran for Congress in 2020.
 Now a voting rights advocate with the Sentencing Project, she has a new book out about fixing the brutality of the criminal justice system titled "Bending the Arc" and recently talked about it with Facing South.

 As the N.C.
 Supreme Court prepares to hear a lawsuit challenging gerrymandered election districts, a prominent Republican leader has brought up the possibility of the legislature impeaching judges.
 It hasn't happened in well over a century, when white supremacist Democrats impeached two justices, as well as a Klan-fighting governor.

 As Republican state lawmakers across the South pass laws restricting how public school teachers can talk about racism with their students, a new national poll of teachers finds that over a third say the surge in such classroom speech bans makes them more likely to leave the profession at the end of this school year.

 Drug overdose deaths are climbing nationally and across the South, driven in large part by street drugs contaminated with fentanyl, a powerful synthetic opioid.
 Many of these deaths could be prevented by allowing drug users to test their supply for fentanyl's presence, but some states still ban testing strips as paraphernalia.